jekhokie/raspberry-noaa-v2/README.md

 * **[Vince VE3ELB](https://github.com/ve3elb)**: Took on the invaluable task to create fully working images of RN2 for the PI and maintains [https://qsl.net/ve3elb/RaspiNOAA/](https://qsl.net/ve3elb/RaspiNOAA/).
 *  **[mihajlo2003petkovic/MihajloPi](https://github.com/mihajlo2003petkovic)**: Integrated MeteorDemod for Meteor decoding, and also the awesome SatDump (option satdump_live) for both NOAA and Meteor live decoding.
 Shrunk and optimised both NOAA and Meteor receive scripts by quite much!
 Implemented Facebook and Instagram posting scripts and fixed Twitter ppsting script due to the API 2.0 error.
 Made localisation option reduntant (automatically is handled by the computer itself).
 Provided support for Airspy, HackRF and SDRPlay devices.
 Implemented website compression, edited the website landing page and improved the perceived image loading speed by using progressive JPEGs.
 Created image with Gary Day's help.
 * **[Silvio I6CBI](https://www.qrz.com/db/I6CBI)**: General testing on Pi and PC running LMDE 5, helped debug WKHTMLTOPDF and integrate SDR Play devices for GNU Radio.
-* **[Nicolas Delestre](https://twitter.com/DELESTRENicola2?t=NHkKPKWMsVQaeNv9vutYMA&s=09)**: General testing on Pi and PC running LMDE 5, lending his Pi and PC for testing.
+* **[Nicolas Delestre](https://twitter.com/DELESTRENicola2?t=NHkKPKWMsVQaeNv9vutYMA&s=09)**: General testing on Pi and PC running LMDE 5, lending his Pi and PC to MihajloPi virtually over SSH, VMC and TeamViewer for testing.
-* **[Gary Day](https://www.facebook.com/profile.php?id=100068381156913&mibextid=ZbWKwL)**: Helped by lending his Raspberry Pis virtually over SSH, VNC and TeamViewer for testing and creating image with MihajloPi.
+* **[Gary Day](https://www.facebook.com/profile.php?id=100068381156913&mibextid=ZbWKwL)**: Helped by lending his Raspberry Pis virtually over SSH, VNC and TeamViewer to MihajloPi for testing and creating image.
 ## Contributing

 Pull requests are welcome!
 Simply follow the below pattern: